sirech/talk-lean-functional-kotlin-backends/presentation.md

  * @throws TokenExpiredException
  * @throws InvalidClaimException
  */
-@Override
-public DecodedJWT verify(String token) throws JWTVerificationException {
-    DecodedJWT jwt = new JWTDecoder(parser, token);
+public DecodedJWT verifyByCallingExternalApi(String token);
-    return verify(jwt);
-}
 ```

 ???

-- Make it clearer that this is the implementation
+- TODO: Make it clearer that this is the implementation

 ---